abbruzze/kernal64/README.md

 * ... and more

 ### Installation
-Go to https://github.com/abbruzze/kernal64/tree/master/Kernal64/dist/kernal64_install.zip download and unzip on your computer.
+Go to https://github.com/abbruzze/kernal64/releases/latest and download and unzip on your computer the latest version.
 Be sure to have a jre (1.8 or above) in the path and launch the **k64.bat** or **k64.sh** or **k128** equivalent for 128 emulator batch file, depending on your operating system.
+I experienced a boost in performance using the new JRE 1.9.

 The scripts start java with the -server option for performance reason.
 It could happen that your Java installation does not support the server option.
 In this case edit the script and remove the -server option.